litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Adding a License

-The LiteSpeed Kubernetes ADC controller uses the LiteSpeed WebADC engine which is a licensed program product.
+The LiteSpeed Kubernetes Ingress controller uses the LiteSpeed WebADC engine which is a licensed program product.
 To use it you must obtain either a `trial.key` file for a trial or a `license.key` and `serial.no` files for a full license.
 The Docker image requires that you define a generic secret to successfully run the software.

 For a trial, place the trial.key file in the default directory and run: